mk1-project/highlights-cookbook/README.md

 ### Search using RAG (>2M total tokens)

-Q&A that extends beyond 2M tokens typically requires a sophisticated RAG system that includes vector search, re-ranking, and complex prompting techniques.
+Search that extends beyond 2M tokens typically requires a sophisticated RAG system that includes vector search, re-ranking, and complex prompting techniques.

-With Highlights, the RAG system becomes significantly simpler: All we need is a lightweight pre-filtering stage whose only task is to reduce the documents to manageable size (128K to 2M tokens).
+With Highlights, the RAG system can be significantly simplified: All we need is a lightweight pre-filtering stage whose only task is to reduce the documents to manageable size (128K to 2M tokens).
 Then, these results can plug directly into the same pipeline as described above.

 ## QuickStart